LLNL/magpie/README.md

    This local scratch space need not be a local disk.
 It could hypothetically be memory based tmpfs.

+   Beginning with Magpie XXX the ability to use network file paths for "local scratch" space was supported, but requires some extra work.
+   See README.no-local-dir for details.

 4) A minor set of software dependencies are required depending on your environment.